 The problem of scarcity is the problem of individuals in our economy.
 It is not the problem of our economy.

-The economic problem today is often said to be the insufficiency of aggregate demand.
-That thought is unduly oversimplified, but I basically agree with it.
-And from this perspective, the perspective that aggregate demand is insufficient, one has to ask: Resources are scarce, you say?
+aggregate demand is insufficient, one has to ask: Resources are scarce, you say?
 Your thinking is outdated, and your focus is wrong.
 The economy changes, brother.

 Microeconomics is the science of making more profit.
 It is the science of business.

 Macroeconomics is the science of making the economy work better.
-It is the science of promoting the general welfare
+It is the science of promoting the general welfare.

 What we need, in these troubled days, is a science and study of monetary imbalance -- the imbalance that leads to extreme economic inequality, for example; the imbalance between the quantity of money and the quantity of debt; and the imbalance created for example when some types of income are taxed and others are not.
 We need a science of monetary balances.